-In summary, the common elements are in generally good condition and with good maintenance, should provide adequate service throughout their useful lives.
-Additional items added to the common element inventory and planned drainage improvement along Wandermere Estates Lane have resulted in a need for increased funding.
+In summary, the common elements are in generally fair to good condition and with good maintenance, should provide adequate service throughout their useful lives.

 8.0 LIMITATIONS

 The observations described in this study are valid on the date of the investigation and have been made under the conditions noted in the report.
 We prepared this study for the exclusive use of Wandermere Estates Homeowner's Association.
 Criterium - Pfaff Engineers does not intend any other individual or party to rely upon this study without our express written consent.
 If another individual or party relies on this study, they shall indemnify and hold Criterium - Pfaff Engineers harmless for any damages, losses, or expenses they may incur as a result of its use.